ElijahLynn/dotfiles/README.md

 These are my dotfiles.

+This repo is managed with chezmois.
-This repo uses homeshick - https://github.com/andsens/homeshick
+It used to be managed with homeshick - https://github.com/andsens/homeshick